-Zomato apologises, withdraws Hrithik Roshan ad after backlash from temple
+Zomato withdraws Hrithik Roshan ad after backlash from temple, apologises

-Priests of the Mahakaleshwar temple in Madhya Pradesh’s Ujjain objected to the advertisement, claiming it hurts religious sentiments of Hindus.
+Priests of the Mahakaleshwar temple in Madhya Pradesh’s Ujjain claimed that the advertisemen hurts religious sentiments of Hindus.

 Food delivery aggregator Zomato on Sunday said it has withdrawn an advertisement starring actor Hrithik Roshan after it was alleged that it hurts the religious sentiments of Hindus.